neko2048/blog/_tabs/about.md

  </center>

 ## <font color='grey'>Introduction</font>
- I am a student studying in National Taiwan University (NTU), majoring in atmospheric sciences.
+ I am a graduate studying in National Taiwan University (NTU), majoring in atmospheric sciences.
 To proficient in AI, I'm also in the program called "Neurobiology and Cognitive Science Program".

-I am passionate in is modelling no matter in atmospheric one or cognitive one numerically.
-It's awesome to see model work and the modelling results after hard trying.
+I am passionate in is modelling in both atmospheric one or cognitive one numerically.
+It's awesome to build model to work.
 Besides, learning language is also one of my interests.
 I can speak Chinese, English, Taiwanese, and Japanese.

 ---